 |Certificates of Deposit|| ||$500 for all terms|

-John Marshall Bank offers several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-John Marshall Bank does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+John Marshall Bank has several deposit products like savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+John Marshall Bank does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-John Marshall Bank's CD rates are fair compared to the national average.Back to Overview
+John Marshall Bank's CD rates are fair as compared against the national average.Back to Overview

 Find a John Marshall Bank Near Me

-John Marshall Bank has six physical locations in the U.S.Back to Overview
+John Marshall Bank has six physical locations across the U.S.Back to Overview